blackary/sis-tricks/deploy-branches/README.md

 The workflow is the following, using https://taskfile.dev/ to generate a set of standard commands for deploying, dropping and updating your app.

-Run `task --list` to get the full list of commands you can run.
+You'll need to copy and customize the Taskfile.yml in this folder to make these examples work for you.
+Run `task --list` to get the full list of commands you can run with this Taskfile.

 This requires you to do some initial setup with https://github.com/Snowflake-Labs/snowcli, which is beyond the scope of this README.